lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 To enable a fair comparison between protocols, the following assumptions are made:

-* All the overhead calculations in this section use AES-CCM with a tag length of 8 bytes (e.g.,  AES_128_CCM_8 or AES-CCM-16-64-128).
+* The overhead calculations in this section use a tag length of 8 bytes (e.g., AES_128_CCM_8 or AES-CCM-16-64-128) or 16 bytes (e.g. AES-CCM, AES-GCM, or ChaCha20-Poly1305).
 * A minimum number of algorithms and cipher suites is offered.
-The algorithm used/offered are Curve25519 or P-256, ECDSA with P-256, AES-CCM_8, and SHA-256.
+The algorithm used/offered are P-256 or Curve25519, ECDSA with P-256 and SHA-256, AES-CCM_8 or ChaCha20-Poly1305, and SHA-256.
 * The length of key identifiers are 1 byte.
 * The length of connection identifiers are 1 byte.
 * DTLS handshake message fragmentation is not considered.
-* Several DTLS handshake messages are sent in a single record.
+* As many (D)TLS handshake messages are sent in a single record.
 * Only mandatory (D)TLS extensions are included.

+The choices of algorithms are based on the the profiles in {{RFC7925}}, {{I-D.ietf-uta-tls13-iot-profile}}, and {{I-D.ietf-core-oscore-edhoc}}.

 {{summ-handshake}} gives a short summary of the message overhead based on different parameters and some assumptions.
 The following sections detail the assumptions and the calculations.

 ## Summary {#summ-handshake}

-The DTLS overhead is dependent on the parameter Connection ID.
+The DTLS and cTLS overhead is dependent on the parameter Connection ID.
 The following overheads apply for all Connection IDs of the same length, when Connection ID is used.

+The TLS, DTLS, and cTLS overhead is dependent on the group used for key exchange and the signature algorithm. secp256r1 and ecdsa_secp256r1_sha256 have less optimized encoding than x25519, ed25519, and {{I-D.mattsson-tls-compact-ecc}}.

 The EDHOC overhead is dependent on the key identifiers included.
 The following overheads apply for Sender IDs of the same length.